ignaciosegura/bouncerback/readme.md

 REQUIRES

-Node.js should be installed in your system.
+Node.js should be installed in your system for compilation.
+If you just want to play, DEV folder always contains latest DEV build.
+Just throw index.html file into your browser.

 ENVIRONMENTS